MitsuhaKitsune/vuex-webextensions/README.md

 ## Changelog

+##### 1.0.0

+> ⚠  This version have a breaking changes please check the new install method and remove the old install of your scripts

+* Convert module as "true" plugin of vuex

 ##### 0.1.1
 * Added lint and some prepublish methods to the package
 * Solve some issues detected by linter